 Are video cameras available for faculty or students to check out?

 Yes.
-The library has a collection of FLIP cameras that can be checked out.
+The library has a collection of video cameras that can be checked out.
 Inquire at the circulation desk on the main floor of the library or call 832-6750 if you wish to reserve a camera in advance.

 What sorts of higher end professional video equipment is available?